pberkel/caddy-verify-domain-module/README.md

 }
 ```

-When Caddy makes a request to the defined `on_demand_tls.ask` URL, this module intercepts and verifies value of query string parameter `domain` ensuring:
+When Caddy makes a request to the defined `on_demand_tls.listen_url` URL, this module intercepts and verifies value of query string parameter `domain` ensuring:
 - it is not an IP address,
-- is it DNS resolvable,
+- it is DNS resolvable,
 - it does not resolve to a loopback or private IP address,
 - it resolves to the current Caddy server address (by making a simple HTTP challenge request)